ODiogoSilva/TriFusion/README.md

 You can download TriFusion User Guide [here](https://github.com/ODiogoSilva/TriFusion/raw/master/docs/manual.pdf).

+## Mozilla Community Participation Guidelines

+The code of conduct for participating on Mozilla's Global Sprint 2017 can be read [here](https://www.mozilla.org/en-US/about/governance/policies/participation/).

 ## Citation

 When using OrthoMCL to find ortholog clusters, please cite the original software: